 You want to play as many games as possible so that skill has the highest chance to matter, but the event shouldn’t take too long.
 Especially for people who lose the first few games and don’t realistically have a shot to win it all, you don’t want to force those people to stick around and play more if they don’t want to.
 You should definitely have a tournament format that allows people to drop out at any point if they want, and after three or four games, you should seriously consider making it so that only the people with the best tournament scores continue to play.
 If there’s a real shot at the money people will be more motivated to play hours 6 and 7 of Dominion for the day, but not otherwise.
 I try and make it so my events are over after 7 hours at the latest.

-I enforce a time limit on all of the games in the tournament: 45 minutes.
+I enforce a time limit on all of the games in the tournament: 45 minutes (40 minutes for the game and 5 minutes of in-between time).
 This is a necessary evil because you don’t want to have 20 people just waiting around for 20 minutes just for one game to finish.
 This also allows people who finish early to feel good about going on a quick food run since you have something that resembles a schedule.
-I have a banlist of two cards (Tax and Peasant) that is there just because games with these cards tend to take a really long time, and also because they use up a whole bunch of tokens that I could be using for other games (more on how to allocate physical components later).
 In any case, you’ll need to come up with a graceful way to handle games that end because of time and make those rules clear before your tournament starts.
 Keep an eye on games that look like they could run long and constantly give them updates on how much time is left, even when it feels like it may be too early.
 Preventing issues with slow playing and the like is the best way to deal with them.

 For my tournaments, the rule is that when time runs out, you play until everyone has had an equal number of turns (or the game naturally ends some other way) and then we count points.
 With enough warning, people can plan accordingly, as long as you’re clear about which turn will be the last before that turn actually happens.
 This isn’t the only way, but it’s the way I use, and I rarely have to actually use it.